flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/GCPInstanceSetup.md

 * When complete, click "Create".

-* Fill out the form as below, making sure to select the same "Region" as that of the MongoDB Atlas cluster you created previously.
+* Fill out the form as below, making sure to select the same "Region" as that of the MongoDB Atlas cluster you created previously, e.g., "europe-west1 (Belgium)".
 The value for "Zone" is not relevant.
 Be sure to select: "Allow full access to all Cloud APIs"

 ![](images/newss04c.png)